Homotopy Theory of linear coalgebras: Model structure on complete algebras

-\begin{proof} This is actually a fibre product of graded $\mathcal{P}$-cogebras.
-We conclude by the fact that the forgetful functor from differential graded $\mathcal{P}$-cogebras to graded $\mathcal{P}$-cogebras preserves and reflects limits. \end{proof}
+\begin{proof} This is actually a fibre product of graded $\operad $-coalgebras.
+We conclude by the fact that the forgetful functor from differential graded $\operad $-coalgebras to graded $\operad $-coalgebras preserves and reflects limits ~[\ref{thm:forget_coderivation_preserves_limits}]. \end{proof}